Tom4259/Motion-Detection/README.md

 # Motion-Detection
-Raspberry Pi motion detectionusing PIR sensor and PiCamera
+Raspberry Pi motion detection using PIR sensor and PiCamera

 I have written most of this code by hand but i have used other sources which i have customized to my own need.